phillipkent/AnamorphMeIJ/README.md

 2015-12-10

 Summary:
-Anamorphosis image transformation code "AnamorphMeIJ" implemented as a set of plugins for ImageJ [http://imagej.nih.gov/ij/]
+Anamorphosis image transformation codes implemented as a set of plugins for ImageJ [http://imagej.nih.gov/ij/]

 Status:
 UNDER DEVELOPMENT - see below for progress table